01The Facebook Ad for Real Estate - Planning Your Ad

 Location of User

-Many real estate professionals will want to keep this item as wide an audience as possible.
-However, your market, and the buyers and sellers you work with, may dictate narrowing the field here a bit.
+Many real estate professionals will want to keep this item set to as wide an audience as possible.
+However, your market and the buyers and sellers you work with may dictate narrowing the field here a bit.
 If you tend to get the bulk of your buyers from a neighboring state, you may want to create an ad targeted to Facebook users in that state.
 For sellers, you can get right down to the city.
 If you do, you'll be presented with another choice of mileage from the city center.
 It's hard to get much more focused than this.
 For sellers and listings, those are the people with the homes you'll be listing, so why show the ad to someone a thousand miles away.
 The exception would be a vacation or resort home market, where your owner-sellers are living elsewhere.

 Age, Birthday & Sex

 Keywords can be a major targeting factor if it fits your goals.
 In my case, a ski area vacation home market, it was a slam dunk to put the word "ski" here, as well as my town's name.
 As mentioned in the first step of this tutorial, I managed to target my ad to under 30,000 users who mentioned either my town name or "ski" in their profile information.
-If you work with investors, "real estate investor" can really tighten up on who sees the ad.
+If you work with investors, "real estate investor" can tighten up on who sees the ad.
 No clicks, no pay, so why not try it, particularly with a specified area?

 That's it for the first half of the targeting page, so go to the next step for more Facebook real estate ad targeting fields.

 04The Facebook Real Estate Ad Targeting Process - Step 2